eeyribas/SnakeGame/README.md

 # SnakeGame
-The game is a snake game prepared with OpenGL.
-OpenGL has been used with C and C++ Programming Languages.
+Snake game is a game where the snake grows by eating apples and can pass through walls without dying.
+The game design is coded with OpenGL support.

+Programming Language: C/C++ Programming Language

 IDE: Visual Studio 2019

+Output: The output of the game is shown in the SnakeGame.png image.

 OpenGL Installation: To use OpenGL, copy the following paths from the glut-3.7.6-bin folder.

 glut32.lib --> $(MSDevDir)....\VisualStudio\lib

 glut.h  --> $(MSDevDir)....\VisualStudio\include

-The output of the game is shown in the SnakeGame.png image.
+Running: By placing the glut32.dll file from the glut-3.7.6-bin folder into the "Debug" or "Release" folder of your compiled output, the snake game will run without errors.

 Game Controls: